 The half marathon is a tricky distance when it comes to fueling.
 It borders on the line of whether you do or don’t need to fuel.
 The answer depends on a number of factors, like the amount of time you’ve been running long distances or how fast you can complete the race.

 For those targeting their first half marathon, knowing when to fuel, how much to eat, and what to consume can be confusing.
 Ok fine, even after running them for years a lot of us are still trying to figure what we need!

 So let’s break it down to make it easier for us all, shall we?

-Do You Need to Fuel During a Half Marathon?
+Do I Need to Fuel During a Half Marathon?